Oil Pulling: An ancient Ayurvedic treatment, or is it?

 This is not a rare experience either.

-Ayurveda is not a bunch of simplified treatments like oil pulling.
+Ayurveda is not a bunch of simplified treatments like oil pulling that is just used or done haphazardly.
 It is a deep and extremely detailed science.
 It takes years to study and understand.